Aryan-S-Gupta/CSSE3200-APP1-Help/Tutorial-1-helpful-steps.md

 git pull
 ```

-Make sure your branch is tracking the remote branch.
+Ensure your branch is tracking the appropriate remote branch.

 ### 4. Push Changes to GitHub